exokernel/redis-test/k8s/README.md

 intervention.
 This replaces the entire Option A script from the Compose environment.

+**Downtime:** reads are zero-downtime throughout.
+Writes have a ~5 second gap while sentinel detects the master is down and promotes node-1 (`down-after-milliseconds`).
+Redis client libraries with retry logic (Lettuce, StackExchange.Redis) handle this transparently.

 During the rollout, watch progress in another terminal:

 ```bash